basho/basho_docs/content/riak/cs/3.0.0/cookbooks/configuration/multi-datacenter.md

   - /riak/cs/latest/cookbooks/configuration/multi-datacenter/
 ---

-{{% note title="Riak CS Enterprise requires a separate download" %}}
-Please note that Riak CS Enterprise requires a download separate from the open-source Riak CS, which will not work in conjunction with Riak Enterprise.
-{{% /note %}}

-Configuring Multi-Datacenter Replication in Riak CS requires the addition of a new group of settings to the `app.config` configuration file for all Riak CS and Riak Enterprise nodes that are part of the Riak CS cluster.
+Configuring Multi-Datacenter Replication in Riak CS requires the addition of a new group of settings to the `app.config` or `advanced.config` configuration file for all Riak CS and Riak KV nodes that are part of the Riak CS cluster.

-## Riak Enterprise Configuration
+## Riak KV Configuration

 As of Riak release 1.4.0, there are two different MDC replication modes that Riak CS can use to request data from remote clusters.
 Please see